-College Success Skills: All curricular students, except those in career studies certificate programs, must complete an SDV 100 course designed primarily to foster student success.
-The course assists students in developing and practicing skills and strategies which promote a successful college experience.
-This course should be completed within the first 15 credit hours of enrollment at Germanna Community College, unless the student is not required to complete an SDV course because the completion of a previous college degree.
+Student Development Course requirement: All curricular students, except those in career studies certificate programs, must take a Student Development course in their first semester of enrollment at Germanna Community College.
+Student development courses are designed primarily to foster student success.
+The courses assist students in developing and practicing skills and strategies which promote a successful college experience.
 The requirement may be met through course substitution for students who hold an Associate Degree or Bachelor's Degree from a regionally accredited institution.
-Other requests for course substitution may be considered on a case-by-case basis.
-Students must still successfully complete the required number of credits for their degree.
-Students seeking substitute credit for the SDV requirement should contact the Dean of Student Services.
+Transfer students who have completed a minimum of 24 credit hours may gain credit for SDV 100 by taking the SDV Assessment by Local Examination (ABLE) test.

-Testing: A variety of tests, inventories, and assessment tools are available in the Counseling Center.
-By recommendation of a counselor, tests are used as a resource tool in the counseling process.
+Testing: A variety of tests, inventories, and assessment tools are available in Counseling Services By recommendation of a counselor, tests are used as a resource tool in the counseling process.
 Tests for determining career interests, for measuring study habits and attitudes, as well as educational ability levels are available.
 These tools can help students better understand themselves, their interests, motivations, abilities, and occupational and life goals.
 Frequently, tests are recommended by the counselor during conference, but they are also available upon request.

-Academic Advising: The counseling staff provides assistance in program selection for new students and in course selection for undecided and non-degree students.
+Academic Advising: The counseling staff provides assistance in program selection for new students and academic planning for undecided and non-degree students.

 Transfer Planning: Counselors are available to help students plan for transferring to another college.
 The transfer webpage on the Germanna website includes links to transfer guides and information regarding Germanna's Guaranteed Admissions Agreements.
+In addition, a transfer timeline is available to assist students in the planning process.
 Materials and books which provide profiles of American colleges, and computers to utilize the Virginia Education Wizard, are also available in the Counseling Center.
 These materials will allow the student to carefully plan a transfer program.
 The counselors can help weigh factors to be considered in making transfer choices (for example, admissions standards, school size, application deadlines, number of hours and courses accepted for transferring, etc.).
 A "College Tour" is scheduled annually in the Fall Semester.
 Representatives from most Virginia four year colleges and some from other states will visit Germanna to discuss their colleges with interested students.
+Many four-year schools also offer individual advising sessions at Germanna and even on-the-spot acceptance decisions.